-It is essential to use a wide tooth comb for detangling matted hair; enables one to get out knots or smooth out waves without the constant snagging that smaller combs often plague the user.
+It is essential to use a wide-tooth comb for detangling matted hair; it enables one to get out knots or smooth out waves without the constant nagging that smaller combs often plague the user.

 A Goody Detangle Comb is a great tool, it has the wide teeth, a handle for sturdiness and is at Target for $2.49.

 There are various types of weave brushes that will help in prolonging the life of your weave or wig to properly detangle them.
 Certain brushes will ensure you are not losing too much hair as some hair tools will pull hair out your strands causing much shedding.
 Use a weave brush that is like a wide-paddled brush that is best on wet or dry extensions.

 However, it is best to use on dry hair extensions after detangling your hair with a comb to distribute oils and finish detangling those last few kinks and knots.

 Paddle brushes are also perfect for smoothing hair out and in conjunction with a blow dryer.
 The brush should not be used for initial detangling because it will cause extensions to shed and split ends.

 The Wet Brush Pro Select Condition Edition Paddle Brush - Punchy Pink - Brushes - No Color is a good brush to use for detangling.

 The Wet Brush Pro is at Walmart for $11 and JCPenney for $9.

 It comes in a few vibrant colors such a Fuschia, hot pink, and even polka dot!

 Clips are needed to secure sections of your weave for later detangling.